 He is experienced in conducting all ancillary proceedings that arise particularly out of drugs, fraud, money laundering and other dishonesty cases and has contested multi-million pound confiscation proceedings, forfeiture applications and applications for disqualification of directors.

-Craig has experience of dealing with cases concerning the mental health provisions.
-He has conducted cases centering on fitness to plead, not-insane automatism and insanity defences, and cases involving young and vulnerable defendants and witnesses.
+Craig also has experience of dealing with cases concerning the mental health provisions and historical allegations.
+He has conducted cases centring on fitness to plead, not-insane automatism and insanity defences, and cases involving young and vulnerable defendants and witnesses.

 - The County Court

-R v Robinson-Pierre EWCA Crim 2396: Successful appeal against conviction – seminal case concerning interpretation of section 3(1) of the Dangerous Dogs Act 1991 – extent to which liability is “strict” – prosecution application for leave successfully opposed at Supreme Court level – press reports here and here
+R v Robinson-Pierre EWCA Crim 2396: Seminal case concerning interpretation of section 3(1) of the Dangerous Dogs Act 1991 – extent to which liability is “strict” – prosecution application for leave successfully opposed at Supreme Court level – Press reports here and here

 R v Maurice Flanders EWCA Crim 2121: Appeal against sentence – dwelling burglary – multitude of antecedent burglaries – effect on sentence – application of section 153 of the Criminal Justice Act 2003 vis-a-vis public protection in sentencing